 Star Tours: The Adventure Continues

 Although this looks like a fairly calm ride, it is not for the faint of heart and can often cause motion sickness.
 It is located in Discoveryland and is a Star Wars themed 3D flight simulation ride.
 Even if you’re not a big fan of the Star Wars films it’s worth checking out as it gives the same heart-wrenching thrills of some of the more extreme rides without ever leaving the room.
+It also has a FastPass queue.

 Star Wars Hyperspace Mountain